 Here's what's available to export from your account.

-A folder with separate files for cleaned, subscribed, transactional (non-subscribed), and unsubscribed contacts.
+A folder with separate files for cleaned, members (subscribed), transactional (non-subscribed), and unsubscribed contacts.

 Folders for different reporting data.
 An aggregate_activity folder with overall data like opens, clicks, and unsubscribes.
 A geo_data folder with Geolocation data for sent email campaigns.
 A granular_activity folder with open and click data for individual contacts.

 A folder with HTML files for all your email templates.

 A CSV of all regular email campaigns located on the Campaigns page.
 This includes a campaigns_content folder with HTML and TXT files.

 - Content studio files

 A folder with all image and content assets stored in the My files section of the content studio in your account.
 If you have a lot of assets stored in Mailchimp, keep in mind that this file will be large.

 Export a CSV of custom events passed into Mailchimp via our API 3.0.
 Includes timestamps, Event Name, and the email address of the contact who created the event.